Effects of Hurricane Helene in Georgia: Piedmont

 In Atlanta, the National Weather Service in Peachtree City issued the city's first-ever flash flood emergency due to Atlanta having its heaviest 3-day rainfall totals in 104 years.
 Rainfall totals over 48 hours in the city reached 11.12 in, the most the city has seen in 48 hours since record keeping began in 1878.
 About 25 people had to be rescued from floods in Atlanta.
 Fox Weather meteorologist Bob Van Dillen was caught on live television saving a woman from her Toyota RAV4 with flood waters up to the windows.
 Localized urban flooding was also reported on multiple interstates like I-285, I-85, I-75 and many other interstate systems encompassing Atlanta.
 More significant flooding occurred in Buckhead due to overflowing of Peachtree Creek, which crested at a near-record height and flooded multiple surrounding apartment complexes.
 Other flooding occurred in areas around Metro Atlanta.
+DeKalb County emergency management received about 100 reports of downed trees and power lines.
+Several trees fell on buildings, and one car was crushed by a fallen tree.
 At Hartsfield–Jackson Atlanta International Airport, 79 departing flights and 92 arriving flights were canceled, with delays in the hundreds.
-All flights to Atlanta on American Airlines, Delta Airlines, Frontier Airlines, Spirit Airlines and United Airlines were grounded, with Lufthansa, Air Canada and WestJet also grounding flights.
+All flights to Atlanta on American Airlines, Delta Air Lines, Frontier Airlines, Spirit Airlines and United Airlines were grounded, with Lufthansa, Air Canada and WestJet also grounding flights.
 In the northeast, Rabun County saw 14.64 inches of rain, the highest rainfall total in Georgia associated with Helene.
+In Jefferson County, Helene caused more than $75 million in timber damage and 24 homes were completely destroyed.
+A weather station near Louisville recorded a gust to 75 mph.
+The storm downed thousands of trees at Mount Vernon in Montgomery County.

 Helene brought substantial wind damage to the Augusta metropolitan area, with damage in Richmond county estimated to be over $500 million in total.
 Sustained winds at Augusta Regional Airport reached 52 mph before the site stopped reporting.
 Peak wind gusts were estimated to have exceeded 100 mph.
 In Augusta, Helene damaged thousands of trees leading to canopy loss of as much as 80% in some areas.

 Uprooted pecan trees in Jenkins County.